shydefoo/perf-test-gen/README.md

 ## TLDR
-- Run `sh perf-test-gen.sh` to scaffold a basic directory structure to use `vegeta` cli.
+- Run `sh gen-perf-test.sh` to scaffold a basic directory structure to use `vegeta` cli.
 - This script creates a `.perf-test` dir in the current directory
 - .perf-test file structure:
 |-- targets.txt